 4 Once the safeguarding delay period has expired, all predefined beneficiaries will receive an email/SMS message from SecureSafe.
 Here, they are informed that a loved one has passed on digital assets to them.
 In addition to instructions on how to proceed, the beneficiaries get a username along with a personal message from the former SecureSafe account owner – provided that he or she has written such a message.
 The beneficiaries also receive a personal and unique account password in a separate SMS message.

 5. If a beneficiary follows the instructions provided and uses the delivered username and password to log himself / herself in to SecureSafe, he or she will have access to all the files and passwords that the deceased has assigned to him/her – only the files that the deceased assigned will be made available to a beneficiary.

-Please be aware: if you would like to test Data Inheritance, we recommend that you create a free test account, which does not contain any important data.
-This will protect you from involuntarily blocking and deleting your SecureSafe account (see step 6 above).
+Please be aware: if you would like to test data inheritance, we recommend that you create a free test account, which does not contain any important data.
+This will protect you from involuntarily blocking and deleting your actual SecureSafe account (see step 6 above).